DillanThomas88/DillanThomas88/README.md

 # Welcome

 Hey guys and girls, chairs and tables.
-Take a look around, I love to share the projects I'm working on. if you'd like to collab on anything, Hit me up awith an email at dillanthomas88@gmail.com and I'll get back to you as soon as possible.
+Take a look around, I love to share the projects I'm working on. if you'd like to collab on anything, Hit me up with an email at dillanthomas88@gmail.com and I'll get back to you as soon as possible.
 Cheers!